New Brunswick Capital Gains Tax Calculator

 New Brunswick Capital Gains Specifics

 New Brunswick does not have a provincial surtax.
-The province's lower cost of living compared to Ontario or BC means that capital gains from property sales may be lower in absolute terms.
-New Brunswick farm and fishing property sales may benefit from the enhanced Lifetime Capital Gains Exemption.
+New Brunswick farm and fishing property may qualify for the federal Lifetime Capital Gains Exemption on qualifying dispositions.